cadihowley/ScummDocs/docs/installation/raspberrypi.md

 sudo apt-get updates
 sudo apt-install -y scummvm
 ```
-These commands will update the list of available packages, and then install ScummVM.
+These commands update the list of available packages, and then install ScummVM.

 :::tip
 To check that ScummVM has been installed correctly, run the following on the command line.
-This will show the installed version.
+This shows the installed version.
 ```
 scummvm - v
 ```
 :::

 ---
-## Loading Games
+## Adding games

-ScummVM needs access to the [data files](https://wiki.scummvm.org/index.php?title=Datafiles) for each game.
+ScummVM needs access to the data files for each game.

 For games on floppies or CDs:
 - If the data files are accessible, transfer these to the Raspberry Pi.
 - If the data files are not accessible, run the installer on the platform the game was designed for, and then transfer the files to the Raspberry Pi.